SimplicityXStudios/SimplicityX/README.md

 # SimplicityX

 # What is it?
 An Open Source 2D/3D Game Engine Written in C!
 This game engine is a library and not an executable.
+If you looking an editor, please take a look at [SimplicityXEditor](https://github.com/SimplicityXStudios/SimplicityXEditor)

 # Still in Progress